LPyogi/SOC-2018/README.md

 ## My work
 (For digit recogniser) test and train data are provided in the respective folders (as the the data was huge I have deleted a large part of it if you want to run it on the full data here is the link https://www.kaggle.com/c/digit-recognizer/data)
 (For 3-D object construction) Data set wrapper is made that is used to generate test data using the kmz files.
+Using Pytorch Dataset function

 ## Using the code